TESTING FOR THE VIRUS

 - Wait for the results.

 Anyone who tests positive will receive a phone call within two working days.
 The test results are also registered in the digilugu.ee environment.
 In the case of a negative test result, the result is only registered in the individual’s file at digilugu.ee because there is not enough manpower available to be able to provide everyone who has taken a test with a personal call-back.

 - If you have tested positive, please stay at home and follow the advice given by your family physician.
 If your health condition deteriorates, contact your family physician again or call an ambulance by dialling 112.

 - Anyone with a confirmed diagnosis of COVID-19 must self-isolate based on a doctor’s decision.

-The laboratories of the Health Board, Tartu University Hospital, Synlab, the North Estonia Medical Centre Foundation, Ida-Viru Central Hospital, West Tallinn Central Hospital, East Tallinn Central Hospital, Pärnu Hospital, and Kuressaare Hospital all have the capability of being able to test for the COVID-19 viral disease in Estonia.
+In Estonia, the capacity for testing for COVID-19 is available through the laboratories of the Health Board, Tartu University Hospital, SYNLAB Estonia, the North Estonia Medical Centre Foundation, Ida-Viru Central Hospital, West Tallinn Central Hospital, East Tallinn Central Hospital, Pärnu Hospital, and Kuressaare Hospital.

 For this purpose, a text message with a link to the e-reception system is sent to the mobile telephone number specified in the referral after that referral has been received.
 These text messages are sent to individuals who are at least eighteen years of age.
 The patient must verify their identity in the e-reception environment by using an ID card or Mobile ID (a Smart ID cannot be used).
 This will enable people to book their testing times quickly without having to wait for a call from the testing centre.